dr-marek-jaskula/DockerSqlUniversity/ReadMe.MultipleDockerfiles.MultipleProject.txt

     b) One docker-compose.yaml in the solution folder
     c) One environmental file "docker-mssql.env" in the same folder as docker-compose.yaml
     d) External volume: docker-mssql-volume
-    e) compose.cmd file to run "docker-compose -p my-first-project up" by witting "compose" in batch (project_name specified in the docker-compose.yaml as comment)
+    e) compose.cmd && compose.ps1 files to compose the solution (up or down) - project_name is specified in the docker-compose.yaml as comment.
+        Add to docker ignore: "**/compose*"
 ================================================

     Dockerfile-webapi: